France gets serious over sexual harassment after Weinstein scandal: minister

 Six years ago, a sex scandal forced former French finance minister Dominique Strauss-Kahn to resign as head of the International Monetary Fund, provoking a round of soul-searching in France about sexual abuse that goes undeclared or undetected in the upper echelons of power.

+The party said in a statement that Arend benefited from a presumption of innocence until proven otherwise and that he had filed a complaint of 'slanderous denunciation' against his accuser.

+"Any form of violence and harassment is intolerable.
+It is up to the justice (process) and it alone to shed light," LREM said.

-But Schiappa said the Weinstein scandal could have a more durable impact because it had prompted women from all walks of life to denounce harassment and assault at work and in public places, not only in the corridors of power.
+Gender Equality Minister Schiappa said the Weinstein scandal could have a more durable impact in France because it had prompted women from all walks of life to denounce harassment and assault at work and in public places, not only in the corridors of power.

 "When it's about politicians, most people just slam politicians rather than seeing it as a wider issue," said Schiappa, a 34-year-old blogger-turned-minister in President Emmanuel Macron's new government.